Ser9ei/usbasp/Readme.txt

 For example:
   "Source code (zip)"
   "usbasp-firmware_vXX.zip"
-  "usbisp2usbasp-firmware_vXX.zip"
-Where "usbasp-firmware_vXX.zip" - firmwares for usbasp, and "usbisp2usbasp-firmware_vXX.zip" - for usbisp.
+Where "usbasp-firmware_vXX.zip" - firmwares for usbasp/usbisp.
-Extract zip with firmwares and flash "usbasp.atmega8X.xxxx-xx-xx.hex" (for usbasp) or "usbisp.atmega8X.xxxx-xx-xx.hex" (for usbisp)  to the used controller with a working programmer (e.g. with avrdude, uisp, ...).
+Extract zip with firmwares and flash "usbasp.atmega8X.xxxx-xx-xx.hex" to the used controller with a working programmer (e.g. with avrdude, uisp, ...).
 Set jumper J2 to activate USBasp firmware update function (for usbisp it should be jumper between PC6-RESET & PB2-SS/OC1B).
 You have to change the fuse bits for external crystal (see "make fuses").
 # TARGET=atmega8    HFUSE=0xc9  LFUSE=0xef
 # TARGET=atmega48   HFUSE=0xdd  LFUSE=0xff
 # TARGET=atmega88   HFUSE=0xdd  LFUSE=0xff

 Windows:
 Start Windows and connect USBasp to the system.
-When Windows asks for a driver, choose "bin/win-driver".
-On Win2k and WinXP systems, Windows will warn that the driver is is not 'digitally signed'.
-Ignore this message and continue with the installation.
+Usbasp/usbisp needs to install driver, please find it in the internet or try to use the Zadic utility (https://zadig.akeo.ie).
 Now you can run avrdude.
 Examples:
 1. Enter terminal mode with an AT90S2313 connected to the programmer: avrdude -c usbasp -p at90s2313 -t